How Syria's Decade-Long War Has Left a Toxic Environmental Legacy

 That insurgency has also exacted a devastating toll on Syrian cropland.
 PAX’s report lays out in heartbreaking detail the way environmental factors and conflict have exacerbated food insecurity in Syria’s breadbasket region.
 After years of drought, heavy rains were forecast to bring bumper harvests in the summer of 2019.
 But flooding spread oil-contaminated water over the wheat fields; it also accelerated the growth of low-lying weeds that would help fires to spread.
 That summer, some 20,000 acres of wheat and barley were lost to fires across Syria, according to figures released by the government.

 ISIS claimed responsibility for setting these and urged its followers to do the same.
-“The harvest season is still long, and we tell the soldiers of the Caliphate: you have before you millions of dunams of land planted with wheat and barley, which are owned by apostates,” the jihadists groups send in the June issue of its al-Naba newsletter that year, according to a translation by the SITE Intelligence monitoring service.
+“The harvest season is still long, and we tell the soldiers of the Caliphate: you have before you millions of dunams of land planted with wheat and barley, which are owned by apostates,” the jihadist groups said in the June issue of its al-Naba newsletter that year, according to a translation by the SITE Intelligence monitoring service.

 Read more: How Climate Change Helped Drive a Surge of Migrants to Europe